SilasMarvin/wasmind/actors/execute_bash/README.md

 ## When You Might Want This Actor

-Include this actor in your Hive configuration when you need your AI agents to:
+Include this actor in your Wasmind configuration when you need your AI agents to:

 - **Execute system commands**: Run shell scripts, system utilities, and command-line tools
 - **File operations**: Create, modify, and manage files using standard Unix tools